 Hi!
-I’m Jun, a chemical-engineer-turned-cook and food writer.
-Yup, you read right, I'm one of those millenials who threw all caution to the wind in pursuit of a career that has nothing to do with what I graduated in.
+I’m Jun, a Malaysian engineer turned cook and food writer.
+Yup, I'm one of those millenials who threw all caution to the wind in pursuit of a career that has nothing to do with what I studied in school.
 Tsk tsk.

 About The Blog

-- It'll always be focused on flavour.
+A focus on flavour.
 Sure, I can put two random ingredients together to make a dish, like chocoalate and fish sauce, say.
-But what's the point of doing that if it doesn't result in something that taste good?
+But what's the point of doing so if it doesn't taste good?
 So no matter how weird the dishes I concoct might seem, know that if it's on the blog, it'll be sure to tantalise and tickle your tastebuds.

-- It'll always be brutally honest.
-If something doesn't quite work or doesn't live up to expectations, I'll be sure to mention it, so you can learn from all the silly mistakes I make!
+Brutal honesty.
+If something doesn't live up to expectations or needs more work, I'll be sure to mention it, so you can learn from all the silly mistakes I make!

-So despite my weird geekiness and not (yet) NYT-worthy writing, I hope you'll find that bit of inspiration on this site, helping you cook (and eat!) with child-like curiousity and a greater appreciation of food and culture!
+So despite my weird geekiness and not (yet) NYT-worthy writing, I hope you'll find that bit of inspiration on this site, helping you cook curiously and eat better!

-Here are some extra things about me (that I guess is what's usually divulged on these About pages, but also so you don't think I just eat weird food all the time).
+Here are some extra things about me (that I guess are usually divulged on these About pages, but also so you don't think I just eat weird food all the time).